Image: Yorkville engagement shoot by The One Bridal.

 Venue: Toronto Reference Library (789 Yonge Street)

 If you want to give your wedding a bit of a literary twist, why not host it at one of the city’s most beloved athenaeums?
 Thanks to its size, the Toronto Reference Library is the perfect venue for larger groups, and it has plenty of rooms to choose from.
 For those who want a stellar view of the stacks, go with the Level One or Level Two of the library (both can fit up to 500 guests).
 Looking for something a bit less bookish?
 Opt for the Bram & Bluma Appel Salon (pictured below).
 The modern space gets plenty of natural light and can fit up to 575 guests.
 There are also a number of five-star hotels in the area including InterContinental (220 Bloor Street West), Windsor Arms (18 St. Thomas Street) and Four Seasons (60 Yorkville Avenue).
+If you’re looking for a restaurant venue with a city view, check out The One Eighty.

 Dress: White, Toronto (19 Hazelton Avenue)

 Yorkville is the place to go for bridalwear.
-The neighbourhood is home to couture bridal designers like Ines Di Santo (178 Davenport Road), Vera Wang (4 Prince Arthur Avenue) and Whyte Couture (104 Scollard Street), as well as, one of the best bridal boutiques in the city, White, Toronto.
+The neighbourhood is home to couture bridal designers like Ines Di Santo (176 Davenport Road), Vera Wang (43 Hazelton Avenue) and Whyte Couture (104 Scollard Street), as well as, one of the best bridal boutiques in the city, White, Toronto.
 While you should definitely schedule a visit to a few shops, we suggest hitting White, Toronto first.
 Owner and stylist, Andrea Anastasiou, has curated an amazing selection of gowns from top designers like Galia Lahav, Inbal Dror, Monique Lhuillier, Jenny Packham and Berta in a wide range of prices.
 You'll also find fashionable shoes and accessories here to complete your look.
 Bonus: they will even style your bridal party in their Bridesmaid Loft.

 Suit: Suitsupply (9 Hazelton Avenue)